brixmavu/100-Days-of-Code/dayidea/day2.md

 # Day 2

-I will use [Scrimba](https://scrimba.com/) please check out the platform if you want to learn programing interactively
+I will use [Scrimba](https://scrimba.com/) please check out the platform if you want to learn programing interactively.

-Biggest reason  of using scrimba is it make playing with code easy
+Biggest reason  of using scrimba is it make playing with code easy.

+Day 2 code on Scrimba [Code](https://scrimba.com/scrim/canvzECW)

 ### The Plan